haw-hamburg-tor/parts-list-management-crud/README.md

 Documentation for the REST API is generated automatically via [springdoc-openapi](https://springdoc.org/).
 Its [swagger-ui](https://swagger.io/tools/swagger-ui/) can be served at http://localhost:8080/swagger-ui.html after starting the application.

+API test are realized via Spring Boot Test and its MockMvc.